 I was surprised to get this drawn into Pearl Buck’s “Pavilion of Women”, but the story is deep and the main protagonist so relatable that one can only drift away and grow with Madame Wu throughout her quest to true happiness.
 The platonic love she shares with Brother Andre is so naïve and spirit based that it made me wish I had such a connection.
 In another hand, Buck’s writing style is subtle and genuine and makes the reader picture the story like a scene he can connect with and feel rather than just words on paper.
 I just read that the author won a Nobel and Pulitzer prize, and there’s no doubt she deserves it for sharing with the world the traditions, lifestyle, and so many more aspects of the traditional China, and all that with so much spirit.
 The book also explores the psychology of the different relationships between the chinese family members: wife and husband, mother and son… And all of these elements combined allowed the book to touch me profoundly.

 Some books move you and give you a whole different perspective on a culture, people or philosophy, and “Pavilion of women” is definitely one of these books, so I highly recommend it.
-But only to those who are as curious, grow oriented and as willing to learn as Madame Wu, cause otherwise, you won’t get the depth and feel like it’s just another boring book about old China.

 “-What is she doing?”
 They asked as Madame Wu’s sons and husband gathered around her.
 She was inert, her eyes looked empty, but her soul was more alive than ever, way beyond the four walls around her.
 Astral dreaming or just wondering, who knows where she landed?